akashsuresh3/chipsInput/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend
+Express is used along with MongoDB to serve the requests sent from Angular.
+Run 'npm run start:server' to start the server

+## MongoDB
+Connect the mongoDB server by running 'mongosh "mongodb+srv://cluster0.6zp39.mongodb.net/nodeDB" --apiVersion 1 --username akash
+' Password: chips

+New chips can be created by hitting create chips tab.
+They will be updated in the home page showing chips input.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.